openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Flavor/Flavor.md

 ![vm page flavor modal](img/Flavor-1-1.jpg)
 By clicking 'Switch to full topology', the UI will toggle to display full topology options.
-At the bottom of the "full topology" field, there will be a 'CPUs in total' counter.
+At the bottom of the "full topology" field, there will be a 'CPUs in total' counter in a read only mode.
 Clicking the 'CPU only' will toggle back to the previous, collaped mode.